SanjivaniS10/Breast_Cancer_detection/README.md

 A machine learning–powered clinical decision support system built using a Decision Tree Classifier to predict whether a breast tumor is Benign or Malignant based on tumor measurement features.
 The application is deployed using Streamlit with an interactive UI for real-time predictions and feature importance analysis.

-⚠️ Disclaimer: This project is for educational purposes only and should not be used as a medical diagnosis tool.

 🚀 Features